BhujayKumarBhatta/ms00/README.md

 	sudo vi /etc/tokenleader/tokenleader_settings.ini

 	[flask_default]
-	host_name = localhost
+    host_name = 0.0.0.0
     host_port = 5001
-	# ssl not required  since the production deployment will be behind the apache with ssl
+    # sslnot required  since the production depoyment will be behind the apache with ssl
     # This is required only when flask is started  without apache for testing
     # put enabled  for enabling ssl
     ssl = disabled
     ssl_settings = adhoc

     [token]
     # default will take the id_rsa keys from the  users home directory and .ssh directiry
     # put the file name here if  the file name is different
     #also the public ley need to be copied in the client settings file under /etc/tlclient
     private_key_file_location = default
     public_key_file_location = default
     #use full path when deployed with apache
     #private_key_file_location = /home/bhujay/.ssh/id_rsa
     #public_key_file_location = /home/bhujay/.ssh/id_rsa.pub

     [db]
-	#change the database string  as appripriate for your production environment
+    #change the database string  as appripriate for your porduction environment
     #contributors are requested to put some more example here
-	SQLALCHEMY_DATABASE_URI = sqlite:////tmp/auth.db
+    SQLALCHEMY_DATABASE_URI = mysql+pymysql://root:welcome123@10.174.112.100:3306/auth
     SQLALCHEMY_TRACK_MODIFICATIONS = False

 /etc/tokenleader/role_to_acl_map.yml
 ============================================================================================